Clinician views lung airways on Ion screen

 Helping address a leading cause of cancer mortality

-Lung cancer is the leading cause of cancer deaths worldwide.
-In the U.S., the average five-year survival rate for all stages of non-small cell lung cancer (the most common kind) is 28%,2 compared with 91% for all stages of breast3 cancer and 97% for all stages of prostate4 cancer.
-One reason for the lower survival rate is that about 76% of patients diagnosed with lung cancer have nonlocalized disease, meaning the cancer is detected after it has spread beyond the initial tumor.5
+Lung cancer is the leading cause of cancer-related deaths worldwide.2 In the U.S, the average five-year survival rate for all stages of non-small cell lung cancer (the most common kind) is only 30%,3 with detrimental impact: lung cancer accounts for more deaths than colorectal, breast, and prostate cancers combined.4 One reason for the low survivability is that about 64% of patients are diagnosed at a nonlocalized stage,5 meaning the lung cancer is detected after it has spread beyond the initial tumor.
+For these patients, time is critical.

 Ion system in a suite integrated with Cios Spin